Who we are funded by:

 This for people living in the Yorkshire and Humber area.

-It is designed to help those who are unemployed and aged 19 or older into paid employment, an Apprenticeship or further learning through accredited courses.
+It is designed to help those people who are unemployed and aged 19 or older into paid employment, an Apprenticeship or further learning through accredited courses.

 Those in employment already are also eligible for Classroom Learning funding but only to study maths or English where they do not already hold a qualification in these subject areas.